The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Application to Weak Lensing Correlation Functions

 \subsection{Simulated sampling distributions}

 We compare our analytically predicted likelihoods to simulations by generating Gaussian random fields using the \texttt{HEALPix} function \texttt{synfast} from the same theory power spectra as used for the likelihood prediction.
-As for the likelihood prediction, we also add white shape noise.
-This is done on the map level by drawing random numbers from a Gaussian distribution according to the number of pixels for both shear maps $\gamma_1$ and $\gamma_2$ and adding them to each pixel.
-The noise level $\sigma_{\mathrm{n}}$ is determined by $\sigma_{\epsilon,1/2}$, the intrinsic galaxy shape dispersion as introduced in Sect.~\ref{sec:noise}, and the estimated number of galaxies per pixel given by the area number density $n_{\mathrm{gal}}$ times the pixel size $A_{\mathrm{pix}}$:
+Shape noise is added to the maps, where the noise level $\sigma_{\mathrm{n}}$ is determined by $\sigma_{\epsilon,1/2}$, the intrinsic galaxy shape dispersion as introduced in Sect.~\ref{sec:noise}, and the estimated number of galaxies per pixel given by the area number density $n_{\mathrm{gal}}$ times the pixel size $A_{\mathrm{pix}}$: